 Disclaimer: Divorce is not being encouraged here but the reality is, it does happen.
-Realism demands we allow for it when it does and graciously work with those who experience it.
+Realism demands we allow for it and graciously work with those who experience it.
 A first step in accomplishing this is understanding what the Old Testament actually says on this topic.

 If divorce was not allowed ever, under any circumstances, we would expect to find the Bible clearly stating this fact or at least indicating the rare conditions under which it is only occasionally allowed.
 What we find is quite different.

 The Old Testament plainly says divorce is allowed and puts very few restraints on when and why this option may be exercised.
 In almost a casual manner, Deuteronomy 24:1 makes the following remarks…